-One of the most popular activities is to visit our wild boar, which were brought to the estate to aid bracken control and ground disturbance for the purpose of regeneration.
-We also have a wildlife hide where you can observe pine martens, and many people take the opportunity to swim in the pool above Dundreggan Lodge if it's warm enough!
+One of the most popular activities is to explore Dundreggan estate with low level walks through the rare juniper habitat, get up to the hill tops or visit our wildlife hide where you can observe pine martens.
+Some people take the opportunity to swim in the pool above Dundreggan Lodge or in the River Moriston if it's warm enough!

-You could also visit the Loch Ness visitor centre in nearby Drumnadrochit, including the Nessie exhibition, or the famous Urquhart Castle is only 16 miles away and boat trips on the loch run from nearby Fort Augustus.
-If you enjoy hiking, the Five Sisters walk at Kintail is popular and there are various Munros (mountain peaks over 3,000 feet in elevation) in the area.
+You could also visit the Loch Ness visitor centre in nearby Drumnadrochit, including the Nessie exhibition, or the famous Urquhart Castle is only 16 miles away and boat trips on the loch run from nearby Fort Augustus (local buses available).
+If you enjoy hiking, there are various Munros (mountain peaks over 3,000 feet in elevation) in the area.

 Please note that the day off is also a day off for the leaders of the week.
 The minibus may sometimes be available for use as a group (cost to be covered by volunteers) but you may need to rely on local transport to reach some of these locations.